Available for new clients

 Monitor your profile for edits

 Google allows anyone to suggest edits to your business information.
-Third parties can change your hours, address, or even your business name, and Google sometimes accepts these suggestions automatically.
-Check your profile at least monthly and turn on notifications in your GBP dashboard so you are alerted to any changes.
+Third parties can change your hours, address, or even your business name.
+Check your profile at least monthly and turn on notifications so you are alerted to any changes.

 Want your GBP fully managed?